hautahi/irap_scrape/README.md

 - `3.filter.py` filters the list of scraped candidates based on the presence of keywords on the front page.
 Results are saved in  `output/preliminary_scraped_candidates.csv`.

 - `4.manual_process.py` makes some manual adjustments to the dataset using information from `manual_additions.csv`.
 The final results are saved as `output/scraped_candidates.csv`.

+- `5a.word_doc_extract.py` extracts all hyperlinks from the `Potential Certifiers - Advanced Manufacturing.docx` document, visits those links, extracts text from the front page, and saves them as `output/worddocorgs_tosearch.csv`.

+- `5b.filter.py` searches for the list of keywords and saves the results as `output/worddoc_candidates.csv".